seneca86/lesson_10/.lesson/instructions.md

 Furniture.material == chair.material
 ```

-As expected, changing the value of the attribute in the child object does not affect tha class attribute.
+As expected, changing the value of the attribute in the child object does not affect the class attribute.
 ```python
 chair.material == 'iron'
 Furniture.material